You've heard about dining under the stars? Well not like this you haven't.... In a…

 - WDW Annual Passholder – TBD

 - Disney Rewards VISA – TBD

 Disney has not yet announced the hours of operation for Space 220.
-We also don’t know which meals it will be open for and if it will serve Breakfast, Lunch and Dinner.
+However, from a recent EPCOT guide map update, we do know it will be open for Lunch and Dinner.

-If the public likes it and Space 220 turns out to be a success like Be Our Guest for example, they will fill tables from the time Epcot opens till closing.
-That’s why I think it makes sense to serve all three meals.
+If the public likes it and Space 220 turns out to be a success like Be Our Guest, for example, they will fill tables from the time Epcot opens till closing.
+That’s why I think it made sense to serve all three meals.

 An estimate of Space 220 restaurant’s hours:

 - Lunch/Dinner: 10:30 am – 9:00 pm (park closing)